tmdoit/node-red-contrib-alasql/README.md

-# FOR SOME REASON THE NODE DOES NOT SHOW UP IN NODE-RED - im working on it...
+# FOR SOME REASON THE NODE DOES NOT SHOW UP IN NODE-RED - we are working on it...

+Authors: Mathias Mattias Wolf, Andrey Gershun

 ## node-red-contrib-alasql